-FY 2021 / FY 2022 (to date) Accomplishments: There were no Presidential Emergency Boards in FY 2020 or to date in FY 2021.
-All OLA staff members are trained on Emergency Board Procedures.
+Recent accomplishments: All OLA staff members are trained on Emergency Board Procedures.
 OLA maintained continuous industry and agency communication at a level that provided for early preparation for potential Presidential Emergency Boards.
+OLA attorneys served as counsel to Presidential Emergency Board 250 involving the freight railroads and the unions representing their employees.